Call us now:

 Thailand’s new visa rules of 2025: changes from the BOI

-Thailand’s new visa rules of 2025 for foreign start-ups and entrepreneurs have recently been implemented by Announcement No. 5/2568 and No. Por.
-6/2568 of the Board of Investment (BOI) issued on 18 February 2025.
-These measures repeal the prior legal framework established under Announcements No. Por.
+Thailand has recently rolled out new visa regulations for foreign start-ups and entrepreneurs through Announcement Nos.
+5/2568 and Por.
+6/2568, issued by the Board of Investment (BOI) on 18 February 2025.
+These reforms replace the previous legal framework (Announcements No. Por.
 12/2561 and Por.
-13/2561, and replace it with a revised Smart Visa regime characterized by more stringent legal thresholds and narrowed eligibility.
+13/2561) with a revamped Smart Visa system—one that comes with stricter legal criteria and a more defined scope of eligibility.

 Table of Contents